Physically constrained quantum clock-driven dynamics: Acknowledgements

 \section{Acknowledgements}

-We acknowledge M. Woods for fruitful discussions.
-D. C. acknowledges support from the BMBF project PhoQuant (Grant No. 13N16110).
-G. S. and L. L. aknowledge support from the Quantera project ExTRaQT (Grant No. 499241080).
+We thank M. P. Woods for his detailed comments and the many fruitful discussions that followed.
+This work was supported by the BMBF project PhoQuant (Grant No. 13N16110) and the Quantera project ExTRaQT (Grant No. 499241080).